thewtex/thesis/introduction/background_and_significance.rst

 --------------------------------------------

-Quantitative ultrasound tissue characterization methods attempt to improve on simple B-mode texture analysis by removing system dependent features from the images to isolate tissue characteristics in the image [Lizzi1983]_.
+Quantitative ultrasound tissue characterization methods attempt to improve on simple B-mode texture analysis by removing system dependent features from an image to isolate tissue characteristics in the image [Lizzi1983]_.
 These images attempt to show tissue properties that influence ultrasound propagation and scattering while removing effects such as the geometry and material makeup of the transducer or electronics of the imaging machine.
 This removes the burden of accounting for system effects from the observer and allows calculation at a precision equal to the precision of digitization instead of being limited to the dynamic range of the human eye.
-There are many aspects to ultrasound propagation and scattering, and the parameter chosen to be measured and displayed can be chosen to elucidate a single aspect of the physics of acoustic propagation, such as the attenuation coefficient or effective scatterer size or density, or a combination of multiple aspects.
-Determining the most appropriate parameters depends on the ability to generate accurate and precise estimates of the parameter and the amount of correlation between the parameter and the tissue state of interest.
+There are many aspects of ultrasound propagation and scattering, and the parameter to be measured and displayed can be chosen to elucidate a single aspect of the physics of acoustic propagation, such as the attenuation coefficient or effective scatterer size or density, or a combination of multiple aspects.
+Determining the most appropriate parameters depends on the ability to generate accurate and precise estimates of the parameter and on the amount of correlation between the parameter and the tissue state of interest.
+A parameter is most desireable there is high contrast between healthy and diseased tissue states, the parameter can be estimated with a high signal-to-noise ratio, and an image of the parameter has sufficient resolution to distinguish the structures present.

-Various tissue characterization parameters have been utilized for plaque examination, including slope, midband fit, intercept, minimum and maximum powers and their frequencies in the resulting spectra, along with the integrated backscatter, and attenuation slope parameters [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_.
+Various tissue characterization parameters have been utilized for plaque examination, including backscattered spectral slope, midband fit, intercept, minimum and maximum powers and their frequencies in the resulting spectra, along with the integrated backscatter, and attenuation slope parameters [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_.